Background pattern

 • Dehydration.

-• White coating on the tongue, inside the cheeks, and sometimes the palate, gums, and tonsils (fungal infection of the mouth).
+• A white coating on the tongue, the inside of the cheeks, and sometimes the palate, gums, and tonsils (fungal infection in the mouth).

-• Decreased blood pressure when standing (orthostatic hypotension) that causes dizziness when standing or sitting.
+• Decreased blood pressure when standing up (orthostatic hypotension) that causes dizziness when standing up or sitting.

-• A disease that affects the intestine that can cause fever, vomiting, and stomach pain (diverticulitis).
+• A disease that affects the intestine that can cause fever, vomiting, and abdominal pain (diverticulitis).

 • Fluid around the lungs (pleural effusion).